 When applying to enter the UK, Kumar needs to show how he has consistently been involved in Peter’s life and the parental responsibility he holds.
 Kumar also has to evidence how financially he can support himself and Peter whilst in the UK.

-A long residency application allows non-EEA nationals that have held various visas, to make an Indefinite Leave to Remain application after spending ten years in the UK.
+A long residency application allows individuals who have held various visas to make an Indefinite Leave to Remain application after spending ten years in the UK.

 If you are looking to apply under this category, you will need to evidence how you have held valid visas over a ten-year period whilst in the UK.